History of Josh Naylor in Timeline

 2012: Silver Medal at Under-18 Baseball World Cup

-In 2012, at the age of 15, Josh Naylor won the silver medal at the Under-18 Baseball World Cup held in South Korea as part of the Canadian junior national baseball team.
+In 2012, at the age of 15, Naylor won the silver medal with the Canadian junior national baseball team at the Under-18 Baseball World Cup held in South Korea.

-2014: MLB Junior Select Home Run Derby and All-American Games
+2014: MLB Junior Select Home Run Derby and All-American Classic Appearances

-In 2014, Josh Naylor was selected for the MLB Junior Select Home Run Derby during MLB All-Star Week, becoming the first Canadian to participate, and finished in second place.
+In 2014, Naylor was chosen for the MLB Junior Select Home Run Derby during the MLB All-Star Week at Target Field, finishing in second place.
 Later in 2014, he appeared in the Perfect Game All-American Classic at Petco Park and the Under Armour All-America Baseball Game at Wrigley Field.

 2014: Bronze Medal at Under-18 Baseball World Cup

-In 2014, Josh Naylor won the bronze medal at the Under-18 Baseball World Cup.
+In 2014, Naylor won the bronze medal at the Under-18 Baseball World Cup.

 2015: Competed in Under-18 Baseball World Cup

-In 2015, Josh Naylor competed in the Under-18 Baseball World Cup.
+In 2015, Naylor competed in the Under-18 Baseball World Cup.

-In 2015, Perfect Game ranked Josh Naylor among the top 50 prospects available in the 2015 Major League Baseball Draft, and he made Baseball America's High School All-American first team.
+In 2015, Perfect Game ranked Naylor among the top 50 available prospects available in the 2015 Major League Baseball Draft, and he made Baseball America's High School All-American first team.

-In 2016, Josh Naylor began the season with the Greensboro Grasshoppers.
-In June of 2016, he was suspended without pay after injuring teammate Stone Garrett with a knife as part of a prank.
-He was selected to appear in the 2016 All-Star Futures Game.
+In 2016, Naylor began the season with the Greensboro Grasshoppers.
+In June of 2016 he was suspended without pay after injuring teammate Stone Garrett with a knife as part of a prank.
+He was also selected to appear in the 2016 All-Star Futures Game.

-In 2016, Josh Naylor was traded by the Miami Marlins to the San Diego Padres.
+In 2016, the Miami Marlins traded Naylor to the San Diego Padres.

 2017: World Baseball Classic and Promotion to San Antonio Missions

-In 2017, Josh Naylor played for Team Canada in the World Baseball Classic and started the season with Lake Elsinore.
-In July of 2017, he was promoted to the San Antonio Missions.
+In 2017, Naylor played for Team Canada in the World Baseball Classic and started the season with Lake Elsinore.
+In July 2017, the Padres promoted him to the San Antonio Missions.

-2018: Returns to San Antonio and Position Change
+2018: Returns to San Antonio and Plays as Outfielder

-In 2018, Josh Naylor returned to the San Antonio Missions and began playing as an outfielder.
+In 2018, Naylor returned to San Antonio and began playing as an outfielder.

 May 24, 2019: Promoted to Major Leagues and MLB Debut

-On May 24, 2019, Josh Naylor was promoted to the major leagues for the first time and made his MLB debut that night versus the Toronto Blue Jays.
+On May 24, 2019, Naylor was promoted to the major leagues for the first time.
+He made his MLB debut that night versus the Toronto Blue Jays.

 2019: MLB Debut